vtex-apps/store-components/docs/InfoCard.md

 | Button | 'button' | Call to Action component will be a button |
 | Link | 'link' | Call to Action component will be a text in a link format |

-Here are the possible values of `TextAlignmentEnum`
+- Possible values of `TextAlignmentEnum`:

 | Enum name | Enum value | Description |
 | --------- | ---- | ----------- |